Neethu9074/carbon/packages/in-custom-dashboards/widgets/README.md

  - `enabled`: `true` or `false` to denote whether the widget is selectable in the widget editor.
 Please note that this only hides it in the configurator.
 A persisted widget configuration can still cause the widget to be presented.
+ - `onlyRenderInsideViewport`: When `true` that component will only be mounted once inside of the viewport or close to it.
+Use this to prevent components outside of the viewport to be mounted and hence to keep them from making (potentially unused) backend requests.

 ## Configuration Lifecycle